Consumer Complaint Instructions

 If your matter does not fit into any of these categories, please call us at 1-844-255-9210 to discuss your situation with one of our advocates before you file your complaint.

-With New Mexico Office of the Attorney General’s Electronic Complaint Submission (ECS) application, you can submit your complaint to our office without having to fill out paper forms.
+With NMDOJ’s Electronic Complaint Submission (ECS) application, you can submit your complaint to our office without having to fill out paper forms.

 If you would prefer to fill out a paper complaint form, please use one of the forms below.
-Complaint form includes detailed instructions.
+The complaint form includes detailed instructions.